Four friends were found dead in an abandoned SUV in a cornfield. Police say the motive is ‘a mystery.’

 Presley described Flug-Presley as a doting mother of two children, ages 4 and 10.

-She asked her father if she could watch one of her children while she went out Saturday night with her friends, he said.
+She asked her father if he could watch one of her children while she went out Saturday night with her friends, he said.
 Presley last spoke to Flug-Presley around 8:30 or 9 p.m.
 Saturday, when she called to ask if he was on his way.
 She left before he arrived, he said.
-He said she and her friends had planned to go to Shamrocks, a bar and restaurant in St. Paul, where Sturm and Matthew Pettus worked, and at least one other bar that night.
+He said she and her friends had planned to go to Shamrocks, a bar and restaurant in St. Paul, where Sturm and Pettus worked, and at least one other bar that night.

 But she never came home that night, he said.
 Text messages went unread and calls were going straight to voice mail.
 He grew worried when he couldn’t get in touch with his daughter the next day, and the family reached out to authorities.
 Relatives of the other victims also became concerned, noting it wasn’t like them not to return messages.